 This sourdough pizza crust is naturally leavened with sourdough starter and is super easy to make!
 With a perfectly crispy, chewy crust, you'll never want to order in pizza again!
 It rises in the fridge overnight which gives you a ton of flexibility with the timeline.
-I've also included my recipe for classic margherita style pizza!
+I've also included instructions for how to cook homemade pizza in your conventional oven and an outdoor pizza oven!

 Jump to: